issp-center-dev/TeNeS/docs/sphinx/en/install.rst

 Download
 ===================
 You can download the source code for TeNeS from the `GitHub page <https://github.com/issp-center-dev/TeNeS>`_ .
-If you have git installed on your machine, type the following command to start download:
+If you have git installed on your machine, type the following command to start downloading:

 ``$ git clone https://github.com/issp-center-dev/TeNeS``